permissionlessweb/bs-nfts/packages/bs721/README.md

 `OwnerOf{token_id, include_expired}` - Returns the owner of the given token, as well as anyone with approval on this particular token.
 If the token is unknown, returns an error.
-Return type is `OwnerOfResponse`.
+The returned type is `OwnerOfResponse`.
 If `include_expired` is set, show expired owners in the results, otherwise, ignore them.

 `Approval{token_id, spender, include_expired}` - Return an approval of `spender`
 about the given `token_id`.
-Return type is `ApprovalResponse`.
+The returned type is `ApprovalResponse`.
 If `include_expired` is set, show expired owners in the results, otherwise, ignore them.

-`Approvals{token_id, include_expired}` - Return all approvals that owner given
-access to.
-Return type is `ApprovalsResponse`.
+`Approvals{token_id, include_expired}` - Return all approvals that owner has given access to.
+The return type is `ApprovalsResponse`.
 If `include_expired` is set, show expired owners in the results, otherwise, ignore them.

 `AllOperators{owner, include_expired, start_after, limit}` - List all
 operators that can access all of the owner's tokens.
-Return type is `OperatorsResponse`.
+The return type is `OperatorsResponse`.
 If `include_expired` is set, show expired owners in the results, otherwise, ignore them.
 If `start_after` is set, then it returns the first `limit` operators *after* the given one.